 Our customers ask the best questions, and we love being there for them.
 Here we've compiled a list of frequently asked questions so that you can get the information that you're looking for right away.

 Dash cameras will provide irrefutable video evidence and act as silent witnesses in the event of an accident.
-The video evidence will clearly identify whose at fault and what exactly happened.
+The video evidence will clearly identify who's at fault and what exactly happened.

-- All our products are fully covered with manufacturer's warranty.
+- Our products are covered with their respective manufacturer's warranty

-- All our products are genuine & factory built with English software and English manuals.
+- All of our dashcams are genuine & factory built with English software and English manuals

 - We provide life-time support for your dashcam!